BlackWatchuser/github_libraries/MySQL/InnoDB/Indexes/Index_Page_Structures.md

 5. If the "next page" pointer points to NULL, exit.
 If not, follow the "next page" pointer and return to step 2.

-Since records are singly-linked rather than doubly-linked, traversing the index in descending order is not as trivial, and will be discussed in a future post.
+**`Since records are singly-linked rather than doubly-linked, traversing the index in descending order is not as trivial`**, and will be discussed in a future post.

 ## The page directory